 You can also document your wishes for medical care using a health care directive (traditionally called a "living will").
 In many states, a medical power of attorney and a living will are combined in one document, often called an "advance directive."
 Each state has its own requirements for health care directives, but it typically requires notarized documents that describe the type of medical care you want to receive.

 When you make your wishes legally known, your agent and your doctors must do everything they can to follow your preference for medical care.
 Doing this gives your emergency contact, health care agent, doctors, and family a clear understanding of your wishes.

-If you have questions or concerns about the rights of your emergency contact or about how to make documents that describe your medical wishes and name an agent to make medical decisions on your behalf, get help from an experienced estate planning attorney.
+If you have questions or concerns about the rights of your emergency contact, get help from an experienced estate planning attorney.
 A little advanced planning can help make a difficult situation less stressful for everyone involved.

 You can also use reputable software or an online service like Nolo's Quicken WillMaker to make a health care directive that's valid in your state.